Tpw429/Covid-19_Regression_Analysis/README.md

 ### Interactivity of our Dashboard

+- Images of the initial analysis is available in the drop down menu along with other list items.
 - Interactive drop down menu pulls titles (GDP,HDI,HDI rank,Life Expectancy and Population) from a list
 - After selection of a menu item, the respective image is displayed below.
 - Information about the drop down menu items is displayed in a paragraph below the image.